DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 - The results folder "./Results/SVD_manuscript_supplData/" will contain all supplemental data files that contain results generated from the data (Suppl.
 Data 3 - 27).<br>
 - The results folder "./Results/SVD_manuscript_figures/" will contain PDFs, image files and graphml-files that were used to generate main and supplemental figures.
   Graphml files can be visualized using yED graph editor that is freely available at https://www.yworks.com/products/yed/download.<br>
-- The results folders starting with 'MBCO_desktop_application' contain files that allow investigation of expressed genes that map to identified pathways, using our MBCO application (mbc-ontology.org).
+- The results folders starting with 'MBCO_desktop_application' contain files that allow investigation of genes that are expressed by cardiotoxic or non-carditoxic kinase inhibitors and map to identified pathways, using our MBCO application (mbc-ontology.org).
 See the generated 'ReadMe.txt' in folders for details.

 ---